SSWConsulting/SSW.Rules.Content/rules/searching-outlook-effectively/rule.md

 <!--endintro-->

+Let's take an example scenario and see what tips we can use to search.
+Last month, you got an email in your inbox from your manager Bob about making changes to how you see data in his Northwind App.

+### Tip 1: Giving the person I’m talking to focus
+You know Bob sent the email, and that it's in your inbox.
+So the best things to do first is to limit outlook to only your inbox folder and only emails from Bob.
+So while in your inbox:

+* Change the folder to "Current Folder"
+* Search for "From:Bob"

+### Tip 2: Focus on the person (i.e. to: from: cc: bcc:)

+### Tip 3: Focus on the subject (i.e. subject:)
+If you have a good idea of what the email subject contains, then the "subject:" scope can help a lot.
+For example, if you know that the email had Northwind and Bob in the subject then you could:

+* Search for "Subject: Northwind Bob"

+### Tip 4: Use negatives (i.e. –)

+### Tip 5: Use quotation marks (i.e. “”)

+### Tip 6: Combine 2 searches into 1 (i.e. OR)

+### Tip 7: Find a file (i.e. hasattachments:yes)

+### Tip 8: Find a file’s content (i.e. attachment:)

+### Tip 9: Focus on the date received (i.e. received=<>)

+o	Days outstanding From:Adam To: Uly

 ### Search Scope

 Restricting the scope of the search (i.e. where you are searching) can be a great way to limit the number of results to make them more manageable.